Management Board & Supervisory Board Declaration of Compliance in accordance with Section 161 German Stock Corporation Act (AktG)

 The Supervisory Board has decided against establishing a Nomination Committee.
 The Supervisory Board of 4SC AG believes that setting up such a Nomination Committee would not render the Supervisory Board’s work more efficient.
 This is why this function remains the responsibility of the full Supervisory Board.

-4. Remuneration of the Management Board (section G.I of the Code)
+4. Remuneration of the Management Board (G.I of the Code)

-• Given the Company’s specific situation, the director’s contracts do not provide for any long-term variable remuneration components, since the Company’s sole focus is on achieving the aforementioned short-term targets and there are currently no further “long-term targets” as presupposed in recommendation G.6 of the Code, (deviation from recommendation G.6 of the Code).
+• According to recommendation G.6, the share of variable remuneration achieved as a result of reaching long-term targets shall exceed the share from short-term targets.
+The contracts of Management Board members do not provide for any long-term variable remuneration components, since the Company’s sole focus is on achieving the aforementioned short-term targets and there are currently no further “long-term targets” as presupposed in the recommendation (deviation from recommendation G.6 of the Code).

-• In view of the Company’s special situation, the director’s contracts do not provide for an obligation to invest granted variable remuneration amounts predominantly in shares of the Company or for such amounts to be granted predominantly as share-based remuneration, nor does it provide for the Management Board member to have access to granted long-term variable remuneration amounts only after a period of four years (deviation from recommendation G.10 of the Code).
+• In view of the Company’s special situation, the contracts of Management Board members do not provide for an obligation to invest granted variable remuneration amounts predominantly in shares of the Company or for such amounts to be granted predominantly as share-based remuneration, nor does it provide for the Management Board member to have access to granted long-term variable remuneration amounts only after a period of four years (deviation from recommendations G.10 of the Code).

-• The director’s contracts specify caps both for the overall Management Board remuneration stipulated in the contracts and for individual bonus provisions (severance cap) in case the contracts are terminated early.
-Under the Company’s Employee Stock Option Program (ESOP), for which all employees and the Management Board are eligible, stock options were issued to Jason Loveridge, Ph.D., and Kathleen Masch-Wiest (in each case most recently in 2018).
+The contracts of Management Board members specify caps both for the overall Management Board remuneration stipulated in the contracts and for individual bonus provisions (severance cap) in case the contracts are terminated early.
+Under the Company’s Employee Stock Option Program (ESOP), for which all employees and the Management Board are eligible, stock options were issued to both Management Boards members most recently in 2018.
 These stock options can only be exercised in the event of clearly defined, significant share price increases.
-If the options can be exercised, the beneficiaries of the stock option plan would, however, profit from the shares’ appreciation potential, which theoretically is unlimited (deviation from recommendation G.13 of the Code).
+If the options can be exercised, the beneficiaries of the stock option plan would, however, profit from the shares’ appreciation potential, which theoretically is unlimited (deviation from recommendation G.13 sentence 1 of the Code).

 Jason Loveridge, Ph.D. – For the Management Board | Clemens Doppler, Ph.D. – For the Supervisory Board